springfall2008/batpred/docs/output-data.md

 The 'best' plan in Predbat parlance is simply Predbat's lowest cost predicted plan:

 - predbat.battery_cycle_best - Predicted best battery cycle in kWh (total kWh processed) with attributes of the prediction every 5 minutes to end of plan
-- predbat.battery_power_best - Predicted remaining battery power in kW with attributes of the prediction every 5 minutes
+- predbat.battery_power_best - Predicted remaining battery power in kW with attributes of the future prediction in 5 minute slots
-- predbat.best_battery_hours_left - Total number of hours of battery capacity left under the best plan
+- predbat.best_battery_hours_left - Predicted total number of hours of battery capacity left under the best plan
-- predbat.best_charge_end - Predicted time the next forced battery charging under the best plan will end
+- predbat.best_charge_end - Predicted end time of the next forced battery charging under the best plan
 - predbat.best_charge_limit - Predicted best battery charge limit for the next charge in percent with attributes of all future battery charging times & limits
 - predbat.best_charge_limit_kw - Predicted best battery charge limit for the next charge in kWh with attributes of future charging times & limits
-- predbat.best_charge_start - Predicted time the next forced battery charging under the best plan will start
+- predbat.best_charge_start - Predicted start time of the next forced battery charging under the best plan
-- predbat.best_discharge_end - Predicted time the next forced battery discharging under the best plan will end
+- predbat.best_discharge_end - Predicted end time of the next forced battery discharging under the best plan
 - predbat.best_discharge_limit - Predicted best battery discharge limit in percent (will be 0% when discharging or 100% when not) with attributes of all future battery discharges (kWh and time slots)
 - predbat.best_discharge_limit_kw - Predicted best battery discharge limit in kWh
-- predbat.best_discharge_start - Predicted time the next forced battery discharging under the best plan will start
+- predbat.best_discharge_start - Predicted start time of the next forced battery discharging under the best plan
 - predbat.best_export_energy - Total kWh of predicted exports under the best plan, with attributes of the predicted export kWh and their time slots
 - predbat.best_import_energy - Total kWh of predicted imports under best plan, with attributes of the predicted import kWh and their time slots
 - predbat.best_import_energy_battery - Total kWh of predicted import energy to charge the home battery under the best plan
 - predbat.best_import_energy_house - Total kWh of predicted import energy used directly by the house under the best plan (e.g. due to a flat battery or the house load is greater than the max discharge rate)
 - predbat.best_load_energy - Total kWh of predicted house load energy in kWh under the best plan with attributes of the predicted load kWh in 5 minute slots to the end of the plan
-- predbat.best_metric - The total predicted cost for the best plan, taking account of predicted solar generation, house load, import and export rates.
+- predbat.best_metric - Total predicted cost for the best plan, taking account of predicted solar generation, house load, import and export rates.
 Attributes contain data for charting the cost prediction in 5 minute slots to the end of the plan
 - predbat.best_pv_energy - Predicted PV energy in kWh under the best plan with attributes of the predicted PV generation in kWh with time slots
 - predbat.best_soc_min_kwh - Predicted lowest battery SoC value in kWh under the best plan with attribute of the date/time that that lowest SoC occurs at
-- predbat.car_soc_best - The expected charge level of your car in best plan at the end of the plan using the proposed car charging SoC% and charge window.
+- predbat.car_soc_best - Predicted charge level of your car in the best plan at the end of the plan using the proposed car charging SoC% and charge window.
 Can also be charted
 - predbat.grid_power_best - The sensor is always zero; attributes contain the predicted Grid power (positive or negative for import or export), in kW per 5 minute slots to the end of the best plan for charting
-- predbat.iboost_best - Gives the predicted energy in kWh going into the iBoost solar diverter under the best plan
+- predbat.iboost_best - Predicted energy in kWh going into the iBoost solar diverter under the best plan
-- predbat.load_power_best - Gives the total kW of house load power to the end the best plan, with attributes of the average instantaneous house load power in kW in 5 minute slots to the end of the plan
+- predbat.load_power_best - Total kW of predicted house load power to the end the best plan, with attributes of the average instantaneous house load power in kW in 5 minute slots to the end of the plan
 - predbat.pv_power_best - The sensor is always zero; attributes contain the predicted PV power in kW per 5 minute slots to the end of the best plan for charting
 - predbat.soc_kw_best - Predicted final state of charge (in kWh) with attributes of the predicted SoC in 5 minute time slots to the end of the best plan, for charting